-Full accreditation is awarded to a university course that has been assessed to meet all NUCAP requirements.
+Full accreditation is awarded to a higher education course that has been assessed to meet all NUCAP requirements.
 An accreditation application can only be submitted when an academic unit has students undertaking the course (as it appears in the application) who are in their final year of study.
 In this year, a site visit may occur when students have completed at least 50% of their final semester.

 The review team cannot conduct a site visit before this point because they are expected, among other requirements, to interview two students from each cohort to discuss matters relating to unit content and preparation for practicum.
 They are also required to speak with an appropriately represented group of practicum supervisors who can provide feedback on a range of practicum issues, including the skills and knowledge that the students are bringing into their work site.